opensecuritycontroller/community/testing/testcases/ds_testcases.md

 **Type:** Positive

 **Description:**
-User can add a DS on OSC.
+User can add a DS through OSC UI.

 **Required Initial State:**
 OSC has Virtualization Connector (VC), Manager Connector (MC), Service Function (SF) and Distrubuted Appliance (DA) added.
+In your Openstack environment you must have at least one host, and three networks for Management, Inspection and Floating IP Pool.

 **Steps:**
 1. Launch OSC web application: https://OSC-ip-address.